lmarzen/k-means-clustering/README.md

 <ul>
 Number of parallel executed k-means.
 </ul><ul>
-Must be a postive integer.
+Must be a positive integer.
 </ul><ul>
 Default is 100.
 </ul>
 -f [num_folds]
 <ul>
-Number of folds for cross validation
+Number of folds for cross-validation.
 </ul><ul>
-Must be a postive integer.
+Must be a positive integer.
 </ul><ul>
 Default is 5.
 </ul>
 -t [num_threads]
 <ul>
-Number of threads to spread workload across.
+Number of threads to spread the workload across.
 </ul><ul>
-Must be a postive integer.
+Must be a positive integer.
 </ul><ul>
 Default behavior will use all available threads.
 </ul>